Toyota Avensis (2015-2019) Review

 • 1.6 and 1.8 engines lack punch

-Overall verdict
+Overall verdict on the Toyota Avensis

-Toyota Avensis Front Side View
+Toyota Avensis (2015-2019) Review Front Side View

-The cabin offers sufficient room for four adults – five at a push – along with a huge central storage bin and a large glovebox.
+The cabin offered sufficient room for four adults – five at a push – along with a huge central storage bin and a large glovebox.
 We doubt you’d require more practicality and comfort from a family car.

 We know many people are turning to crossovers and SUVs, but this means that cars like the Toyota Avensis are becoming used car bargains.
 You could run this car for many years without a problem, enjoying the comfort and efficiency as you go along.
 Try it.
 You might like it.